edbeeching/godot_rl_agents_examples/examples/HovercraftRacing/readme.md

 ### Rewards:
 - Step reward based on the car's track offset difference from the previous step (advancing on the track gives a positive reward, moving backward gives a negative reward),
-- Negative step reward for moving backward
+- Negative step reward for moving backward,
-- Negative reward for colliding with a wall or the other car
+- Negative reward for colliding with a wall or the other car,
-- Optional reward for picking a powerup (can be adjusted in Godot Editor in the scene of the powerup), currently set to 0 for both powerups
+- Optional reward for driving over a powerup (can be adjusted in Godot Editor in the scene of the powerup), currently set to 0 for both powerups.

 ### Game over / episode end conditions:
 ![image](https://github.com/edbeeching/godot_rl_agents_examples/assets/61947090/d9fdf617-0c4a-479e-8feb-cab9880345e6)